main

 HW1: Write a ``Hello World'' program.
 Obviously this homework isn't `just' about the hello world program.
 It's about downloading Java SDK, from http://java.sun.com, installing it, setting up your environment (ie: path), and then being able to compile and run the simple Hello World program.

-HW9: Find a book chapter or a website that has examples of Socket programming in Java.
+HW7: Find a book chapter or a website (google) that has examples of Socket programming in Java.
 Compile and test the sample client and sample server code that they provide.
 Submit that code.
 Note that the basic code should be ~20 lines long for client and server---don't search out anything too complicated.
-Next class we'll go over this, and incorporate the code into our game.
-This weekend I'll also upload the quiz to be submitted next class.

 java PageGrabber http://www.google.com/